Quantum Cheshire Cats: Abstract

 \section{Abstract}

-In this paper we present a quantum Cheshire cat.
-In a pre- and post-selected experiment we find the cat in one place, and the smile in another.
-The cat is a photon, while the smile is it's circular polarisation.
+In this paper we present a quantum Cheshire Cat.
+In a pre- and post-selected experiment we find the Cat in one place, and its grin in another.
+The Cat is a photon, while the grin is its circular polarization.